 Fail fast, adapt and try again.
 That’s what being an Entrepreneur means.

 You will also like: How I skyrocketed my productivity as a Blogger using only a notebook!

 16. Only blogging when you feel like it

 Okay, this is one thing I see a lot of Bloggers do.

 They get bored because they have to Blog about 1 topic only.
 It’s not easy, I know.
-I’ve been blogging for almost a year about Blogging and yes, this can get a little repetitive.
+I’ve been blogging for 2 years about Blogging and yes, sometimes it can get repetitive.